bracesoftware/DETUtils-Old/d_vars.md

 ### Other
 - `get` - used to get the value of the variable.
 - `set` - used to set the value of the variable.
 - `delete` - used to delete a variable.
+I HIGHLY recommend to delete all the variables that are no longer needed, because if you don't you'll eventually run out of space required for declaring the variables - and `CallVariableHandler` will fail since there is no space.
 - `save` - used to save the variable cache into `scriptfiles` (only if `d_filequeries.inc` is included) (save the variable as specially formatted persistent data and reuse it).
 - `load` - used to load the variable previously saved using `save`